What are the USPTO Trademark Application Form Requirements?

 Which USPTO Trademark Application Form Do I Use?

-The USPTO actually provides six different trademark application forms on its website.
-Two of them are used to apply to register a trademark on the Principal Register (referred to as the “TEAS Standard” and “TEAS Plus” forms).
-Because most people who want to federally register a trademark would use one of these two forms, I’m going to focus this article solely on these two forms.
+The USPTO actually provides five different trademark application forms through its Trademark Center.
+One of them is used to apply to register a trademark on the Principal Register.
+Because most people who want to federally register a trademark would use this form, I’m going to focus this article solely on this form.

-Having said that, you should be aware that the USPTO provides a separate application form to seek registration of a trademark on the Supplemental Register (which is hardly every used and should probably just be deleted).
+Having said that, you should be aware that Trademark Center provides a separate application form to seek registration of a trademark on the Supplemental Register (which is hardly every used and should probably just be deleted).
 The other three USPTO trademark application forms are used to register certification marks, collective membership marks, and collective trademarks.

 If you have any doubt about which form to use, you should speak with an experienced trademark attorney so that you don’t flush money down the drain by filing the wrong form.